-The Trustee's policy is to evaluate each of its investment managers by reference to the manager's individual performance as well the role it plays in helping the Scheme meet its overall long-term objectives, taking account of risk, the need for diversification and liquidity.
-Each manager's remuneration, and the value for money it provides, is assessed in light of these considerations.
+The Trustee's policy is to evaluate its investment manager by reference to the manager's individual performance as well the role it plays in helping the Scheme meet its overall long-term objectives, taking account of risk, the need for diversification and liquidity.
+The manager's remuneration, and the value for money it provides, is assessed in light of these considerations.